-- Attendance of the statisics workshop is required as a part of this course.
-The required workshop is scheduled to be held on August 22, 9am-4pm, 2400 Sennott Square.
-Access campus map.
-Students who enroll will receive advance notice of the workshop date, time, and location.
-Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research
+- Attendance of the statistics workshop is required as a part of this course.
+The schedules for both the full-time and part-time workshops are forthcoming.
+Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - The optional part-time Math Workshop: Saturday, August 20.
+9am-4pm, Room 104 Mervis

+- Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research - Class Sections 13870 and 13858 are restricted to first year, full-time students - Class Sections 13871 and 13859 are restricted to part-time students